brettz9/jawbar/README.md

 - `icon`: The icon to display beside the item.
 Should be 16x16 pixels.
 - `searchValue`: The text that is actually searched when typing in the awesome bar.
 - `displayValue`: The text that will actually appear in the awesome bar when you click an item.

+An array of such objects may also be provided for multiple simultaneous additions.

 # Credits